The Crêt de la Neige loop via La Calame, starting from Crozet

 ▶ Before setting off:

-Assess the possible risks by consulting mountain professionals, refuges and lodges.
+Assess the possible risks by consulting mountain professionals, refuges, and lodges.

-▶ Patou or protection dogs:
+▶ Patou or guard dogs:

-To avoid any problems:
+To avoid potential problems:

 - Identify grazing areas before setting off.